benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q159.png)

-## Logical Entities
+## Logical Entity Types

-A logical entity is a way to define new entity type.
+A logical entity type is a way to define new entity type.
 It is defined as a union of:

 * Concrete (yellow) entities
 * Entity types (blue) with constraints
 * Entities (red) with constraints

-Logical entities can be defined, and then used in queries.
+Logical entities type can be defined, and then used in queries.

 Here are some definition examples: